capstoneconnector/efinplan/StudentSymposium/README.md

 They really liked the poster, but I had to explain to them multiple times that we do not know what the company will do with our software after we hand it off.
 Obviously, we understand the business requirements, but it isn't our job to know how this product can be marketed or profitable.
 Overall, explaining it to the judges was rather annoying, considering that they did not understand my explanations and because they were rude.

 ## Desiree Nelson
+My experience at the Symposium was overall positive, however I am a bit disappointed not many people asked about our project.
+Only other computer science students came and spoke to us about our project.
+It felt like we were out of place being next to projects about paleontology and conservation.
+When the judges were asking us questions, it almost seemed like they were confused about why we were there, saying "I just don't see how this is innovative."
+Besides that, I was glad to be able to share our project with the considerate CS students who stopped by.

 ## Joah De Vries